This post on how to wear white clothing all year long contains affiliate links.

 In the south, it’s custom to put your white clothing items away after Labor Day.
-As a girl who lives in her white clothing, this used to devastate me!
+As a girl who lives in items like this, this used to devastate me!
 I would sadly put all my summer whites in the back of my closet and eagerly await Memorial Day so I could pull them back out.

-But one September day, I was putting some of my white clothing in the back of my closet when I was thinking about how cute my white jeans would look with a sweater I just bought.
-I realized then and there that my white clothing could easily transition from season to season!
-Today I’m going to be showing you how to wear white in the fall and summer months.
+But today, with it being Labor Day, I was putting some of my white clothing in the back of my closet when I was thinking about how cute my white jeans would look with a sweater I just bought.
+I realized then and there that these clothes could easily transition from season to season!
+Today I’m going to be showing you how to wear this color all year long with a few tips and tricks!

-2. Another way to make your whites transition is layers, layers, layers.
-Add jackets, sweaters, cardigans, hats, scarves and other layering pieces.
+Another way to make your whites transition is layers, layers, layers.
+Add jackets, sweaters, cardigans, hats, scarves, and other layering pieces.
 I also like to make sure I add at least one patterned piece.
 Leopard and white is a beautiful, chic combo!

-4. While it’s tempting, don’t wear white clothing on the top and bottom.
+While it’s tempting, don’t wear white on the top and bottom.
 This combo screams ‘summer’ and won’t be quite as chic in the dead of winter.